PrismLibrary/Prism-Documentation/docs/wpf/view-composition.md

 The decoupling of the view and the location in the UI in which it will be displayed allows the appearance and layout of the application to evolve independently of the views that appear within the region.

 The next sections describe the core scenarios you will encounter when you develop a composite application.
-When appropriate, examples from the Stock Trader RI will be used to demonstrate a solution for the scenario.

 ### Implementing the Shell

 The shell is the application root object in which the primary UI content is contained.
-In a Windows Presentation Foundation (WPF) application, the shell is the **Window** object.
+In a WPF application, the shell is the ```Window``` object.

 A shell can contain named regions where modules can specify the views that will appear.
 It can also define certain top-level UI elements, such as the main menu and toolbar.
 The shell defines the overall structure and appearance for the application, and is similar to an ASP.NET master page control.
 It could define styles and borders that are present and visible in the shell layout itself, and it could also define styles, templates, and themes that are applied to the views that are plugged into the shell.

 You do not need to have a distinct shell as part of your application architecture to use the Prism Library.
 If you are building a completely new composite application, implementing a shell provides a well-defined root and initialization pattern for setting up the main UI of your application.
 However, if you are adding Prism Library features to an existing application, you do not have to change the basic architecture of your application to add a shell.
 Instead, you can alter your existing window definitions or controls to add regions that can pull in views as needed.

 You can also have more than one shell in your application.
 If your application is designed to open more than one top-level window for the user, each top-level window acts as shell for the content it contains.

 #### Stock Trader RI Shell